Estimated Cost of Attendance

 Undergraduate Expenses (non-resident)

-Tuition and Fees: 12 hours /semester
+Tuition and Fees: 12 hours per semester

 Undergraduate Expenses (non-resident)